 What’s more, phone interviews offer the fastest review time, making them ideal for handling high-volume hiring.

 High-volume recruitment involves handling hundreds of applications a day to fill multiple roles, unlike your average job posting with its 250 candidates throughout the recruitment effort.
 As such, recruiters need to be prepared with the right strategies and the right tools to handle how to screen more candidates at once.

 Start with a strong job posting.
 According to JobVite, recruiters need at least 180 people to view their postings.
 As such, high-volume recruiters need several times that number.
 So, the job description will need to attract as many qualified candidates as possible.
 Most candidates are looking for honest and realistic job postings that will build trust and encourage them to apply.

 Then there’s the matter of sourcing.
 Candidates have to come somewhere.
 High-volume recruiters look beyond job boards such as Indeed.
 They’re utilizing all the avenues available to them including social media – especially if that’s where their ideal candidate spends most of their time.

 Once you’ve built a healthy pipeline of candidates, you’ll need the right tools to handle them.
-Self-guided phone screening allows recruiters to potentially interview hundreds of candidates 24/7.
+Virtual phone screening allows recruiters to potentially interview hundreds of candidates 24/7.
 That’s perfect for high-volume recruitment.
 This is because this interview format allows recruiters to eliminate scheduling and screen individual interviews at a rapid pace.